TheRdMelon/pixelplanet/README.md

 ### Development

-Install packages that are just required for building with `yarn add --dev` others with `yarn add`.
-Run `yarn run lint` to check for code errors and warnings.
+Run `npm run lint:src` to check for code errors and warnings or `npm run lint -- ./your/file.js` to check a single file.
 We have enough warnings already, just don't produce too many additional ones.